xonq/tutorials/funannotate.md

 ## OSC USE
 #### Accessing GeneMark
 Accept the licensing at http://topaz.gatech.edu/GeneMark/license_download.cgi, download a key, and transfer in your home directory as `~/.gm_key`.
-These expire every 400 days.
+These expire every 400 days and will cause GeneMark errors.

 #### Accessing Funannotate